Chain Home Low

 The system had originally been developed by the British Army's research group, also based at Bawdsey, as a system for detecting enemy shipping in the English Channel.
-It was built using the electronics being developed for the Airborne Interception radar systems, which worked on the 1.5 m band.
-This high-frequency (200 MHz), for the era, allowed it to use smaller antennas that could be swung back and forth to look for returns, in contrast to the enormous fixed antennas of the 6.7 m wavelength (45 MHz) Chain Home system.
+It was built using the electronics being developed for the aircraft interception radar systems, which worked on the 1.5 m band.
+This high frequency (200 MHz), for the era, allowed it to use smaller antennas that could be swung back and forth to look for returns, in contrast to the enormous fixed antennas of the 6.7 m wavelength (45 MHz) Chain Home system.

 When the war began, the Luftwaffe began mine-laying missions where the bomber aircraft would fly almost all of their mission at low altitude.
 Chain Home could only see targets above 1.5 degrees over the horizon, so these aircraft only became visible at short range.
-Robert Watson Watt seized several dozen of the CD systems that were in final construction and installed them at CH stations and key locations along the seashore to fill this critical gap in the coverage.
+Robert Watson Watt seized several dozen of the Coastal Defense (CD) systems that were in final construction and installed them at CH stations and key locations along the seashore to fill this critical gap in the coverage.

 CHL remained an important part of the Chain network for the rest of the war, and was retained in the post-war era until it was replaced during the ROTOR upgrades by the AMES Type 80.
 The electronics, notably the high-power transmitter, was also re-used in a number of other systems, including the AMES Type 7.